exlorvea/FloppyGameLauncher/README.md

  |  |     | || \/|
  "--^-----^-^^---'
 ```
+Turn floppy disks into physical launch cartridges for modern software.
- Launch Steam, Epic Games, or any local executable automatically by inserting a physical floppy disk.
+Launch Steam, Epic Games, websites, folders, or any local executable automatically by inserting a ***physical floppy disk***.

 ---
 ```text